 If you do want to know a bit more...

 The Q2U is a USB/XLR dynamic microphone.
 See our post Condenser vs Dynamic Microphones for more on what it means to be a dynamic mic.
 But what in the world is a "USB/XLR" mic?

 Most folks are familiar with what USB microphones are.
 They are pretty amazing.
 You don't need an external interface to plug it into your computer.
 You just plug the microphone's USB cable straight into the computer.
 The sound quality is leaps and bounds better than the traditional direct-to-computer mics that came before.
 You know, the kind with the little 1/8th inch pin that you stick into your computer's sound card?

 Standard microphones are typically much higher quality than any direct-to-computer mics.
+One decent candidate for a standard mic is a large diaphragm condenser mic such as an Audio-Technica AT2035 (there are tons available at all price levels).
 But you need extra gear to get them to connect to your computer.
 At a minimum, you need:

 The XLR mic/interface box combo is basically the same setup used in high-end commercial recording studios.
 So if you can afford to jump on that train when starting out, I recommend that.
 The minimum investment there would be in the $175-$200 range.

 If your budget isn't quite there yet though, I usually recommend starting with a USB mic.
 You can get fantastic value for money that way.
 The mic I have been recommending as the lowest end still capable of professional sound has been the Samson Q1U mic for $49.
 But based on the tests I did for this review, I'm changing that to the newer Samson Q2U.

 OK, to the results of the review.
 The short answer is - the Samson Q2U is better than the Q1U by a lot!